Morpheus-79/3DVisionAVRMod/README.md

 Todo list (maybe... one day):
 * add possibility to switch between protocols on the fly via an additional tactile button
-* add RGB LEDs to give a visual cue for what protocol and/or what mode is in use
+* add RGB LED to give a visual cue for what protocol and/or what mode is in use

 Please refer to the [original repository](https://github.com/lukis101/3DVisionAVR) for further information about different settings.
 I also recommend reading the [README by 'b3nn'](https://github.com/b3nn/3DVisionAVR-Hardware/blob/main/README-FLASH-FIRMWARE.md) about flashing the firmware onto the Arduino Micro Pro.
 If you get a build error like:
 > Error can't create obj/Emitter.o: No such file or directory